Posted on: décembre 27, 2022

-This Amsterdam Red Light District Wiki page contains information about its history, prostitution, inhabitants, window brothels, visitors, local companies, laws, houses, Project 1012, tours, and whatnot.
+This Amsterdam Red Light District Wiki page contains information about its history, la prostitution, inhabitants, red light windows (also known as window brothels), visitors, local companies, laws, inhabitants, Project 1012, tours, and whatnot.
+It does not contain information about travailleuses du sexe because they do not work in the Red Light District.

 The Red Light District of Amsterdam is the oldest part of the city.
 The area is called De Wallen in Dutch.
 The official district name is Burgwallen Oude Zijde.
 The word ‘Wallen’ comes from the canals that cross section Amsterdam Red Light District; the Oudezijds Voorburgwal and the Oudezijds Achterburgwal.
 A ‘burgwal’ means ‘defensive wall’ with a canal in front, but now the name is used for the canals itself, which were dug as a defense for the city.

-Prostitution has always took place in this oldest part of Amsterdam – De Wallen/ Red Light District.
+Prostitution has always taken place in De Wallen/ Red Light District.
 One reason for this is that Amsterdam’s activities (bars, taverns/hotels, shops, companies, etc) always took place in this specific area.
 In other words, most men were in this part of the city.

 Another reason is that prostitution has always been here is because Amsterdam’s port used to be located where central station is currently located, just next to the Red Light District.
 Sailors arrived there by boat, walked to “de Wallen”, and spent their first money on booze and women.

 One of the main streets in the Red Light District is called the Warmoesstraat.
 Warmoes is an old, forgotten leafy vegetable.
 It’s hard to imagine, but in in the Middle Ages, the market gardens that provided the small city with fresh vegetables, were located alongside this street.
-The Warmoesstraat is the oldest street of Amsterdam.
-It also marks the Western border of the Red Light District, and it runs all the way from Central Station to the Dam Square.
+The Warmoesstraat. is the oldest street of Amsterdam.
+It also marks the Western border of the Red Light District, and it runs all the way from Central Station to the la place du Dam,.

 The oldest house of Amsterdam is also located in the Red Light District.
 On Warmoesstraat 90.
 This house dates back to 1485.
 Nowadays the house is used as a dance club for men only.